 In 1968’s spring, McCool expressed disillusionment to Earl Lawson, Reds beat reporter, about McCool’s chances and being caught up with other Reds starters.
 Sometimes I wish baseball had a rule that allowed a player to exercise his option, just like pro football.
 I’m still only 23 years old, and I’m not done.
 But I’m done if I keep pitching in relief.”
 McCool has mentioned several times that relief pitchers who primarily throw fastballs have a short shelf-life in major leagues.

 McCool contracted pneumonia in 1968 during spring training.
 It cost him nearly two weeks.
-McCool then developed a sore shoulder while returning to his usual self to make up for the time lost.
+McCool then developed a sore shoulder while returning to his usual self to compensate for the lost time.
 He would have pain in his shoulder all season making him ineffective.
 In 50 innings, he was 3-4 and had a 4.97 ERA.

 McCool, who had two poor seasons, was not protected in the October 1968 expansion draft.
 The San Diego Padres then grabbed him up.
 McCool was happy to make a move and hoped for a new start.
 However, pitching for an expansion team can be difficult.
 Fans stayed away from the Padres as they averaged 6,840 games per game.
 They finished 52-110 after a stretch of 11-55 from June 6 through August 17.